The Commission is currently in its Ninth Programme of Law Reform running from 2015 to the end of 2017.

 This page lists our current law reform projects.
 For details of recently completed projects see the Completed Projects page.

-Most of our work is carried out under the authority of the Eighth Programme of Law Reform or a reference from the Scottish Ministers under section 3(1)(e) of the Law Commissions Act 1965.
+Most of our work is carried out under the authority of the Ninth Programme of Law Reform or a reference from the Scottish Ministers under section 3(1)(e) of the Law Commissions Act 1965.
 Joint projects with the Law Commission for England and Wales are also included.

 The Commission subjects each project to efficient management planning including the timetabling of each project.
 A short term project has a target date for completion well within the life of the current Programme.
 We intend to complete our medium term projects at the latest by the end of the Programme.
 Long term projects are those which are likely to extend into the following Programme, either because they are so substantial as to require more than five years for completion or because their scheduling is such that work will start only in the latter part of the Programme.